-Join us on 21 October for Logistics UK’s popular practical event, which will offer help and advice to enable engineers to better manage their fleet for the next year and beyond.
-The key focus of this year’s virtual event will be inspecting and maintaining vehicles and trailers in an era of technology.
+Logistics UK’s popular practical event, which offers help and advice to enable engineers to better manage their fleet for the next year and beyond.
+The key focus of this year’s event is the evolution of maintenance and the need to keep up with, or ahead of, the development in motor vehicle engineering.
+If you’re not moving forward, you’re falling behind.

 Our strong programme of speakers will give a well-rounded view from manufacturers, industry experts and government, along with the chance to network with like-minded professionals within the industry.